mattapow/mattapow/README.md

 ## Data Centric Engineering :factory::factory:

 I also have an interest in including data in online engineering applications.
 This includes optimsation, Bayesian inference and filtering.
+I worked on these ideas at the University of Sydney's Digital Sciences Initiative.

 Reach me at matthew.macaulay@uts.edu.au 📫